pouyana/CarND-Capstone/README.md

 |---|---------|------- | ---------------------|
 |Linux| Intel Xeon E5 3.4GHZ | 32 GB | Nvidia 750 TI (2GB Memory) |

-To have the tensorflow classify the traffic sign the images that are created kindly by 'coldKnight' are used [link](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).
+To have the tensorflow classify the traffic lights the dataset that is created kindly by 'coldKnight' are used [link](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).

 The following models were tried: